 The open pit cut-off grade applied to the Mineral Resource is 0.4 g/t which is a cut-off assuming that the upper Mineral Resource will be mined by means of open pit mining methodology.
-From the Mineral Resource pit optimisation runs the depth cut-off for the open pit resource is 220 m (Figure 61).
+From the Mineral Resource pit optimisation runs the depth cut-off for the open pit resource is 220 m (Figure 65).
 For reporting an underground Mineral Resource, a 1.5 g/t cut-off was utilised for the remaining Mineral Resource below the pit.
-The cut-off parameters used for the cut-off calculation and the resource pit shell are shown in Table 15.
+The cut-off parameters used for the cut-off calculation and the resource pit shell are shown in Table 19.
 Minxcon generally uses the 90th percentile of the historical real term gold price since 1980 which currently is USD1,650/oz.
-However, in this case Minxcon used USD1,800/oz as it was the gold spot price at the time of reporting.
+However, in this case Minxcon used USD1,800/oz as this was the approximate average for the last year.
 The mining and operating costs used are costs benchmarked against similar operations.

-Figure 61: Mineral Resource Pit for Reasonable Prospects of Eventual Economic Extraction
+Figure 65: Mineral Resource Pit for Reasonable Prospects of Eventual Economic Extraction

-Table 15: Cut-off Parameters
+Table 19: Cut-off Parameters

-Parameter Unit Value
+,, Parameter Unit Value

 Mine Cost USD/t 2.18

-Mining (onen nit) Mining Recovery % 100
+Mining (open pit) Mining Recovery % 100

-Mining (open pit) Mining Dilution % 0
+willing (open pit) Mining Dilution % 0

 Slop Angle degrees 55

-Plant Processing Cost USD/t 20.5
+Dlant Processing Cost USD/t 20.5

-Fidill Plant Recovery - Au % 80
+Plant Plant Recovery - Au % 80

 Financial Metal Price - Au USD/g 57.87

 Metal Price - Au USD/oz 1,800